 Changes in your loved one’s oral health may require seeing the dentist more often.
 For instance, dry mouth allows plaque to build up, and your loved one may need to have more frequent cleanings to remove it.
 Ask the dentist if your loved one needs to be seen more often.
 Make sure your parent has transportation to the appointments so he or she benefits from professional dental care.

 From brushing their teeth to managing basic housekeeping tasks, older adults may need help with a wide variety of activities.
-If your aging loved one requires assistance with daily tasks, turn to Coast Care Partners, a leading provider of elderly care La Mesa, CA, families can trust.
+If your aging loved one requires assistance with daily tasks, turn to Coast Care Partners, a leading provider of home care La Mesa, families can trust.
 Our caregivers can help your parent maintain good overall hygiene and make healthy lifestyle choices that boost longevity and stave off a wide variety of medical conditions.
 We also offer specialized dementia and Alzheimer’s home care.
 To create a customized in-home care plan for your aging loved one, give us a call at 619-354-2544 today.